buzzfeed/phonon/README.md

 from phonon.cache import LruCache

 class UserUpdate(Update):
-    def cache(self):
+    def state(self):
-        # Cache this object to redis.
-Don't worry about locking, etc, it's handled.
+        # Return a dict of only the attributes you set yourself.
+Didn't set any?
+Great.
+Don't override it.
     def merge(self, other):
         # Merge an instance of this class with another, combining state.
     def execute(self):